openandclose/tosixinch/docs/options.rst

     and ``ftfy`` and ``chardet`` if they are installed.

     `ftfy <https://ftfy.readthedocs.io/en/latest/>`__
-    is a library to fix bad unicode stirings.
+    is a library to fix bad Unicode strings.
     A use case here is to aggressively interpret text as UTF-8, by injecting it before false-positives.